oemof/oemof-solph/doc/oemof_solph.rst

   :start-after: _ETCHP-equations:
   :end-before: """

-These constraints are applied in addition those of a standard :class:`~oemof.solph.network.Transformer`.
+These constraints are applied in addition to those of a standard :class:`~oemof.solph.network.Transformer`.
 The constraints limit the range of the possible operation points, like the following picture shows.
-For a certain flow of fuel, there is a line of operation points, whose slope is defined by :math:`\beta` (in some contexts also referred to as :math:`C_v`).
-The second constraint limits the decrease of electrical power.
+For a certain flow of fuel, there is a line of operation points, whose slope is defined by the power loss factor :math:`\beta` (in some contexts also referred to as :math:`C_v`).
+The second constraint limits the decrease of electrical power and incorporates the backpressure coefficient :math:`C_b`.

 .. 	image:: _files/ExtractionTurbine_range_of_operation.svg
    :width: 70 %